 If you're hoping to spend a summer, semester, or year abroad studying classics, we recommended these programs.

 The American School of Classical Studies at Athens (ASCSA), the center of American research in Greece, offers a six-week summer session.
 They provide an unparalleled opportunity to experience the ancient sites, monuments, and culture of Greece first-hand, under the guidance of expert professors deeply familiar with the country and up-to-date with the latest research.
 Prof. Jeanne Neumann and Prof. Peter Krentz are both summer session veterans; Prof. Krentz has taught one as well.

 The American Academy in Rome, the leading American research institution in Italy, offers a six-week summer program.
 Davidson is one of the member institutions.
-For more information, see Prof. Darian Totten, who held a Rome Prize Fellowship at the Academy for a year, or Prof. Snyder, who has done research at the Academy.
+For more information, see Prof. Jeanne Neumann, a veteran of this program too, or Prof. Gregory Snyder, our representative on the managing committee.

 Situated in a lovely part of Rome on the Gianiculum Hill, the Intercollegiate Center for Classical Studies in Rome is the foremost classics program in Italy.
 Students take a two-credit course on Rome that includes excursions in the city and throughout Italy.
 They study Greek, Latin, or both, and art history or Italian.
-Davidson is one of the institutional members; Prof. Jeanne Neumann is our representative on the managing committee.
+Davidson is one of the institutional members.
+Prof. Keyne Cheshire attended ICCS as an undergraduate, and Prof. Jeanne Neumann is our representative on the managing committee.